zhou-chenxi/LogConcaveDESM/README.md

 # Log-Concave Density Estimation Using the Score Matching Loss Function

-`LogConcaveDESM` is an package to compute and visualize the log-concave score matching derocnsity estimate over a bounded domain.
+`LogConcaveDESM` is an package to compute and visualize the (penalized) log-concave score matching density estimate.
 It also contains functions to plot the first and second derivatives of the log-density estimate.
 Furthermore, functions to compute various distances between two probability distributions are provided to assess the quality of the density estimate.

 ## Installation